🙂Monthly costs for one person with rent: $963 in Cuba versus $2,642 in United States.

 Cuba vs United States: Cost of Living - Frequently Asked Questions

-How does the cost of living in Cuba compare to United States?
+How does the cost of living in Cuba compare to the cost in United States?

 How do daily expenses compare in Cuba vs United States?

-Is rent more expensive in Cuba or United States?
+Is rent more expensive in Cuba or in United States?

-Rent in United States beats Cuba across the board, especially in major cities.
+Rent in United States is consistently higher than in Cuba across the board, especially in major cities.
 Housing is usually the single biggest driver of the overall cost difference between the two countries.

 Can you live in both Cuba and United States on $2,000 per month?

-In Cuba, $2,000 covers most cities easily.
-In United States, it works in regional areas but falls short in the capital – you'll need to make trade-offs on housing or lifestyle.
+In Cuba, $2,000 covers most cities easily; in United States it stretches only to regional areas and falls short in the capital – you'll need to make trade-offs on housing or lifestyle.

 Which country is better for expats: Cuba or United States?